sfzinstruments/BengtNilsson.HeadroomPiano/README.md

 - Setting Veltrack value to achieve a pleasant dynamic range that suit you also depend on your playing style and your keyboard/MIDI controller touch response.
 Try increase and decrease this "Veltrack" parameter as you play and feel the suitable one for you.
 To change the default value permanently, find this line in the sfz file : `set_hdcc$VELTRACK=1` and change the value to the one that you wanted, range from 0 to 1.

 - MIDI CC numbers are assigned at the top of the sfz file with the #define macro.
-They can be easily changed to your personal favor or to match your MIDI controller device setup.
+They can be quick easily changed to your personal favor or to match your MIDI controller device setup.
 After loading the instrument in sforzando, click the "Open In Text Editor" blue button at the INFO page, the sfz file will open by your default text editor.
 You will see a list of parameter's defined numbers.
 Change the number to your preference and then save it (e.g. Ctrl+S in WinOS), the CC numbers are updated to new ones.
 This is a handy feature in sfz and is a bit similar to MIDI Learn function.

 - The velocity ranges can be directly adjusted also using "Open In Text Editor" button to match your taste or keyboard response.
 5 velocity layers : `#define $LOVELx` /  `#define $HIVELx`.